yoxisem544/NetworkRequestKit/readme.md

 #### Things to know
 1. get method with parameters will need to change the encoding to URLEnconding.default, or it's gonna fail with no reason.
 This maybe Alamofire's bug or is just a RESTful api rule.
 2. Model conform to `JSONDecodable` can throw.
-Any error happened in responseHandler will be transform into `NetworkRequestError.invalidData` type error.
+Any error happened in responseHandler will be transform into `NetworkRequestError.failToDecode` type error.
 3. If you use OAuth 2.0, you can add your access token inside `NetworkRequest` extension.
 4. Remember to set your base url, this url maybe an ip or a url to your server.
-5. endPoint doesn't have to start with a /.
-I already handle this for you :).
+5. endPoint **DO** have to start with a `/`.
 6. `arrayResonseHandler` will try to parse json into array, doesn't mean parsing work is fine, double check if you got an empty array.
 Will throw if json is not type of array.